Policy

 Requirement

-Employees in Compliance, Enforcement and Intelligence functions can only visit gambling premises (including bookmakers’ premises at race tracks) in their official capacity or with the prior consent of a Director or Programme Director.
+Compliance, Enforcement, and Intelligence staff must only visit gambling premises in official capacity or with prior Director consent.

 Reported to